 European Narcolepsy Alliance for Patients

-We are the leading voice of patient organisations in Europe.
+- Be a leading voice of the patient organisations and patients in Europe

 What is Narcolepsy?

 Narcolepsy is a rare neurological condition that affects the brain’s ability to regulate the normal sleep-wake cycle.
 Narcolepsy is estimated to affect about 1 person in 2,500.
 That means that in Europe there are approximately 300 000 people who have narcolepsy.
 Most of them have not been diagnosed.

 The most common symptom of narcolepsy is excessive daytime sleepiness (EDS), brought about by an irresistible need to sleep at inappropriate times throughout the day.
 Many people with narcolepsy also experience cataplexy, a temporary involuntary loss of muscle control, usually in response to strong emotions.